mikejarema/facebook-friend-rank/README.md

 * Deployable to heroku straight from the repository

-* Requires only an access token and user ID (both found in the JS SDK FB._authResponse object), returns only a hash of IDs to scores to be used in your sorting algorithm
+* Requires only an access token and user ID (both found in the JS SDK FB.getAuthResponse() object), returns only a hash of IDs to scores to be used in your sorting algorithm

 **Try the quick demo app here to see some sample ranking results:**